-The wastewater infrastructure throughout Onondaga County has fragmented ownership structure and many of the satellite communities have deferred rehabilitation and maintenance to a point where we are at a critical point where levels of service may be negatively impacted if significant changes are not implemented.
-Additionally, this fragmented ownership structure has contributed to placing the County and Satellite municipal publically owned sewer systems in regulatory jeopardy with the USEPA and NYSDEC.
-The consolidation effort will address the deferred maintenance and regulatory requirements by consolidating control of the assets and investing in this critical infrastructure over time for a more efficient and centralized infrastructure management approach.
-This effort will take multiple years to complete due to the scale and complexities of the project.
+The wastewater infrastructure throughout Onondaga County has a fragmented ownership structure.
+This fragmented ownership structure has placed the County and some satellite municipal publically owned sewer systems in regulatory jeopardy with the USEPA and NYSDEC.
+The consolidation effort will address the deferred maintenance by investing in the critical infrastructure and will ultimately consolidate ownership over time for a more efficient and centralized infrastructure management approach.